tsimafeip/uds-nnia-tutorial-2223/01-introduction/main.md

 # Assignments

-- Mandatory groups of 2
+- Mandatory groups of 2 or 3
-- Usually 2 exercises per assignment + a possible bonus question
 - Jupyter notebook templates
   - Assignment + solution in the same notebook
-  - Can use Google Colab or local runtime
+  - Use Google Colab or local runtime
   - Write solutions in Python files and import them
   - Submitted notebook must only contain your analysis and outputs
 - Only one submission per group